 Behavior, Ecology, Conservation

-In our lab group we study human-wildlife coexistence, often viewing the issues from the point of view of the wildlife.
-By understanding how animals sense and respond (or not) to a fast-changing human-affected environment, we are striving to produce sustainable solutions for conservation and better understand and illustrate the importance of biodiversity for society.
+In our lab group we study human-wildlife interactions, often viewing the challenge and problems from the point of view of the wildlife.
+Like the Lorax who "speaks for the trees", we use animal senses to try to empathize with and represent the interests of wildlife.
+By understanding how animals sense (hear, see, smell, etc.) and respond (or not) to a fast-changing human-affected environment, we are striving to produce sustainable solutions for conservation and better understand and illustrate the importance of biodiversity for society.

 Sonic Nets